balvig/spyke/README.md

 ### Custom URIs

-You can specify custom URIs on both the class and association level:
+You can specify custom URIs on both the class and association level.
+Set uri to `nil` for associations you only want to use embedded JSON and never call out to the API.

 ```ruby
 class User < Spyke::Base